Watch Siouxsie Sioux perform for the first time in 10 years

 Goth icon Siouxsie Sioux has returned to the stage after a hiatus from performing for the last 10 years.
+See footage the setlist below.

 - READ MORE: The story of post-punk in 15 classic albums